clinttaylor 12/12/2018 | Posted in Fishing, Instructional, Internationalisation, United States

 Kayak fishing can be a lot of fun, but the tricky aspect can be transporting my kayak or paddleboard to the water’s edge.
 This isn’t as hard as it might seem to some of you though.
-There are many different ways to transport kayaks and paddleboards, but for the sake of this article I will be focusing on a cost effective yet safe and reliable way.
+There are many different ways to transport kayaks and paddleboards, but for the sake of this article I will be focusing on a cost effective yet safe and reliable way, we will be discussing paddle boarding locations as we move forward.
 Depending on what type of options your 4Runner came with, you might have to get some extra gear, such as the cargo bars for your roof rack.
 I have a 2017 TRD Off-Road 4Runner with the factory cargo bars attached.
 If you don’t have cargo bars on your 4Runner you can simply purchase the factory cargo bars.
 There are also many different aftermarket options out there, such as Yakima and Thule.

 In order to transport my kayak or paddleboard there are a few main aspects I try to always incorporate: